makeitlabs/ratt/firmware/rpi/yocto-build/README.md

 Based on http://www.jumpnowtek.com/rpi/Raspberry-Pi-Systems-with-Yocto.html
 Mender info at https://docs.mender.io/

+Updated November 2021 for Ubuntu 20.04 build host & Yocto Poky Dunfell

 ## Pre-requisites

-Start with Ubuntu 18.04.1 LTS image running in a virtual machine.
-Make sure you have enough disk space (at LEAST 50GB, preferably more).
-If you are doing a lot of building, you will want this on fast disk (SSD).
-You will also want to give the Virtual Machine a lot of RAM and CPU cores if you can.
-I run with 16GB and 12 cores dedicated to the VM for faster builds.
+Set up an [Ubuntu 20.04 LTS](https://ubuntu.com/download/desktop) virtual machine.
+Make sure you allocate at least 100GB for disk storage.
+If you are  doing a lot of building, you will want this located on an SSD on your VM host.
+You will also want to give the Virtual Machine as much RAM (16GB+) and CPU cores (4+) as you can spare.
+I run with 16GB RAM and 12 cores dedicated to the VM for faster builds.

+### Install some pre-requisites for building:

+    sudo apt install build-essential chrpath diffstat gawk libncurses5-dev python3-distutils texinfo git

+### Ensure 'dash' shell is disabled on Ubuntu:
+    sudo dpkg-reconfigure dash

+Choose "No" to dash when prompted.

+### Clone the RATT repo from github

+Some directories have fixed paths with `${HOME}` references for the Yocto build, so it is necessary to clone it into your home directory, i.e. `~/ratt` - do not place it inside of other directories or in other locations.

+Start out in your home directory.

+    cd ~

+You can clone using the GitHub URL if you aren't planning on committing changes back to the repository.
+    git clone --recurse-submodules -j8 https://github.com/makeitlabs/ratt.git

+If you use SSH for GitHub authentication and plan to commit changes back to the repository, clone using the following command line:
+    git clone --recurse-submodules -j8 git@github.com:makeitlabs/ratt

 ### Set up a work directory in `/u` (with `/tmp`-like permissions)